pblwk/mgp/README.md

 Please don't upload the image that exceeds 200kB size.

 ## Step 3.
-Reproduce the experiment.
+Setup and Reproduce the experiment.

 The script of the experiment is in [experiment.py](experiment/experiment.py).
 You should run the script on your own machine.